DocumentationPOS QR codes

 How it works

-1. The POS can create a QR code (possibly even offline), which will be scanned by the customer’s phone.
-The contents of this QR code are described in the QR Code section below.
+1. The POS creates a QR code (even offline if needed) that the customer scans.
+The QR code format is described in the QR Code section.

-2. The customer scans the code, and the data will be sent to the POS.
-The POS receives the data from the QR code via the searchBills method and should return a list of matched bills.
+2. The customer scans the code, and the data is sent to the POS.
+The POS receives the decoded payload via the searchBills method and responds with the matching bills.

 Required data